Readable Schedule Types

 Migrate from Legacy Schedulers

-The Python CLI intouch_import.py reads legacy schedule files — Linux scheduling files or Windows Task Scheduler XML exports — translates each entry into a native InTouch schedule, and (optionally) creates a runnable job that invokes the original command.
+The Python CLI intouch_import.py reads legacy schedule files — Linux scheduling files or Windows Task Scheduler XML exports — translates each entry into a native InTouch AI schedule, and (optionally) creates a runnable job that invokes the original command.
 Bulk migration is a one-shot script, not a months-long project.

 From a Linux scheduling file